Release of 2021 Singapore-Cambridge GCE O-Level Examination Results and 2022 Joint Admissions Exercise

 Results Release for School Candidates

-2. Given the COVID-19 situation, arrangements have been made for school candidates to receive their results from their respective secondary schools – in their individual classrooms instead of gathered as a cohort as in previous years – from 2.00pm on 11 January 2021.
-Only school candidates collecting their results will be allowed entry into the school premises, and they will be expected to observe the Safe Management Measures (SMMs) in place.
+2. Arrangements have been made for school candidates to receive their results from their secondary schools in their respective classrooms from 2.00pm on 12 January 2022.
+Only school candidates collecting their results will be allowed into the school premises, and they will be expected to observe the Safe Management Measures (SMMs) in place.

-5. School candidates can also appoint a proxy to collect a physical copy of their results on their behalf.
-Proxies are required to collect the results by Wednesday, 13 January 2021, and produce the relevant documents for the school’s verification.
-School candidates may contact their schools for assistance if they are unable to appoint a proxy, or if they have not received their password for SEAB’s results release system.
+4. School candidates who are unable to collect their results in person should inform their schools and can appoint a proxy to collect a physical copy of their results on their behalf.
+Proxies are required to produce the relevant documents for the school’s verification when collecting the results.
+School candidates may contact their schools for assistance if they are unable to appoint a proxy, or if they have not received their system- generated username for SEAB’s Candidates Portal.